 $13.55

 We didn’t make nearly as much in affiliate sales this month as we did last month.
-The interesting thing is that we made more sales this month (10 total sales!) than last month, and made way less money.
+Interestingly, we made more sales this month (10 total sales!) than last month and made way less money.

 What does this teach us?

-First – that Amazon has horrible commission rates.
-But we all knew that.
-However, it also teaches us that affiliate sales can differ widely from month to month.
-Sometimes you might have an amazing month, and sometimes you will have a slow month.
-These are things you need to take into account.
+It also teaches us that affiliate sales can differ widely from month to month.
+Sometimes, you might have a fantastic month, and sometimes you will have a slow month.
+You must consider this income variance if you want to be a successful blogger.

 Gross earnings: $64.52